antevens/boatcontrol/README.md

 ### Switches
 Onboard switches can be momentary or locking depending on preference and application.
-Typically one would use momentary switches for latching relays and locking switches for non-latching relays.*
+Typically one would use momentary switches for latching relays and locking switches for non-latching relays.* For operating things like bilge pumps or other devices that should only be turned on momentarily it might be beneficial to use a non-latching relay with a momentary push button.

 If for some reason locking switches are used with latching relays care must be taken since most latching relay coils can't withstand being energized for long periods and ideally should only be energized for less than a second*

-The onboard switches are primaraly for use in emergencies and debugging and while they do provide protection against powering more than one relay coil at the same time they do not restrict the time a coil is energized unlike the RJ45 or GPIO inputs.
+The onboard switches are primaraly for use in emergencies and debugging and while they do provide protection against powering two coils in the same relay at the same time they do not restrict the time a coil is energized unlike the RJ45 or GPIO inputs.